jpersson/jpersson.github.io/resume.md

 [Emarsys](http://www.emarsys.com), 2010 - Present

-Continued working on existing as well new products for the Emarsys platform.
-Working in an independent team I was involved in both product design as well as the actual development.
-As Lead Developer I was, among many things, part of an effort to migrate existing J2EE structure to a more modern REST based micro-service architecture built using both Scala and NodeJS.
-Other responsibilities included reviewing code, and architecture.
+I continued working on existing and new products for the Emarsys platform.
+Working in a constantly growing and very independent team I was involved in product design besides the actual development.
+As Lead Developer I was part of an effort to migrate existing J2EE structure to a more modern REST based micro-service architecture built using both Scala and NodeJS.
+Other responsibilities included reviewing all changes to code and architecture.

 ### Software Developer